otaviocc/ObsidianMCPServer/README.md

 → Uses createOrUpdateNote() to create the note

-"Add a new section to my 'Project Ideas' note with today's brainstorming" → Uses patchNote() to append to specific heading
+"Add a new section to my 'Project Ideas' note with today's brainstorming" → Uses appendToNote() to add content to the note

 "What's in my currently active note?"
 → Uses getActiveNote() to read current content

 "List all files in my 'Research' folder"
 → Uses listDirectory() to browse folder contents

+"Set the 'status' frontmatter field to 'completed' in my active note" → Uses setActiveNoteFrontmatter() to update metadata

+"Add 'project-alpha' to the tags array in my 'Project Ideas' note" → Uses appendToNoteFrontmatter() to add tags
 ```

 ### Advanced Workflows